Top Book Recommendations

 An informative reminder to build a diversified portfolio.
 Putting all your eggs in one basket is highly risky.
 Reflect on your past decisions to improve your future ones, don't run from mistakes.
 Nothing lasts forever in life including my health, wealth or the status quo in society.
 Nothing lasts.

 This book was a profound read for me.
-It explains how we should focus on learning, not achieving in life.
+It explains how we should focus on learning, and not only achieving in life.
 None of us are stuck the way we are, we are free to grow and develop new skills, pursue interests and have them blossom into abilities.
 It all starts with a growth mindset.

 Not a huge Tony Robins fan but I learned the concise difference between being an investor and being a consumer.
 This book explains the power of compound interest and how it will allow me to retire early.